ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/paul-heaton-last-king-of-pop-cd.markdown

   \ also room for a 2018 re-record by Paul and Jacqui of the Beautiful South classic\
   \ 'A Little Time', and a brand new song, a deliciously infectious ska-pop paean\
   \ to a lifetime of jukebox dancing and pop music obsession entitled '7\" Singles’\
-  .</p>\r\n<p>A totally MUST to a Heaton fan.
-Enter the form below for a chance to\
+  .</p>\n<p>A totally MUST to a Heaton fan.
+Enter the form below for a chance to win\
-  \ win and enjoy this brilliant album now!</p>"
+  \ and enjoy this brilliant album now!</p>\n"
 entry-title: "Win Paul Heaton 'The Last King of Pop' CD!"
-entry-content: "Enter the draw to win Paul Heaton ‘The Last King of Pop’ CD by completing\
+entry-content: "<p>Enter the draw to win Paul Heaton ‘The Last King of Pop’ CD by\
-  \ the form below before 23:59 on 14th of January 2019."
+  \ completing the form below before 23:59 on 14th of January 2019.</p>\n"
 has-winner: false
 prize-description: "Paul Heaton 'The Last King of Pop' CD."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\